dmalawey/ScuttleTechGuide/docs/boards/beagley-ai.md

 1. **Power on the board:** Plug your BeagleY-AI into a suitable USB-C power adapter.
 1. **Connect to the board:** In a terminal on your computer, run `ssh debian@beaglebone.local`.
 If this succeeds, you will now be running commands on the Beagle.
 1. **Connect to Wi-Fi:** Run `sudo systemctl start NetworkManager` and connect to your Wi-Fi network via NetworkManager TUI:
+    1. Enable the Wi-Fi interface by running `sudo ifconfig wlan0 up`.
     1. Run `sudo nmtui` and select **Activate a connection**.
     ![nmtui-1](../img/nmtui-1.png)
     1. Select desired network connect to.